antonbriganti/antonbriganti.github.io/_posts/2025-01-16-alerting-journey.md

 When we started out work, we thought it would be best to try and get some immediate wins.
 We had the assumption that even if we weren’t sure if we needed an alert, we would at least be able to fix it from firing often.
 So the team identified the top 10 firing alerts and created cards to deal with them.
 The cards were simple in scope: look at why the alert was firing, determine what the best action to resolve it is, and then resolve it.

 ![Screenshot of a Jira card]({{ page.contentDir }}/card.png) *An example of one the cards used for investigating an alert.
-We love a tightly scoped card*
+We love a tightly scoped card 👏*

 After the first top 10 alerts were dealt with, we identified the next top 10 alerts and repeated the process.
 We did this until all the low hanging fruit had been fixed.
 It was the quick win we needed, after doing it a couple times we went from ~730 alerts per week down to ~170.
 Still not great but we could at least look at our alerting a bit more critically.